ASE-Workshop-2023/tutorial/_episodes/09-electronic-structure.md

 ### We can use the `tocell()` method to build a FCC lattice

 - The first step, as always, is to import libraries and build an `Atoms` object
-- Here we create an `FCC` class and then convert this to a `Cell` object
+- Here we create an `FCC` class instance and then convert this to a `Cell` object

 ~~~
 from ase import Atoms